New-Tech-Exclusive/VYL-Language/docs/philosophy.md

 # Philosophy

-VYL is a language designed to be simple, fast, and easy to use.
-It is meant to be a direct replacement for C, I know languages like Rust, Zig, and C++ exist, but I find them hard to use, read, and learn.
+VYL is designed to be simple, fast, and easy to use.
+It aims to cover the same ground as C for systems work without the sharp edges.
+Rust, Zig, and C++ already exist, but VYL keeps the surface area small: clear keywords, direct control flow, and a compiler that emits lean x86-64.

-This language is being designed to be a modern, safe, and fast language for systems programming and computationally intensive tasks.
-But here's the catch, I don't want it to be a language that's hard to use, read, or learn.
-I want it to have simple keywords, easy to understand syntax, and a fast compiler.
-The language should be able to be used for anything, from simple scripts to complex systems.
-It WILL be a language that is general purpose, and community driven.
-There will be ONE version of the language, no situation where I make VYL, then a random company makes N-VYL, then someone else makes M-VYL, etc. This will not turn into an ASM situation, where every company has their own version of the language, and theres no defined version of the language.
+The core promise is approachability plus pragmatism.
+The built-in set is small but capable—files, processes, SHA-256, timers, and now networking (TCP, TLS, and HTTP download) so you can build real tools without scaffolding.
+Safety comes from predictable codegen and a focused feature set rather than complex abstractions.

-VYL is, at heart, a fast, compiled python like language, with the added C-like syntax, and speed.
+VYL is community-driven and versioned as a single language, not a fragmented ecosystem.
+Expect one canonical toolchain that favors clarity, speed, and portability over ceremony.